 UK Economy: Productivity vs Growth

-Editors note: I first compiled this blog in late 2022 in the aftermath of the ignominious fall of Trussonomics and before the 'advent' of AI.
-Many of the ideas are still very relevant today, so a revisit with recent developments in mind is probably appropriate....
+Editors note: I first compiled this blog in late 2022 in the aftermath of the ignominious fall of 'Trussonomics' and before the advent of AI.
+Many of the ideas are still very relevant today, so a revisit with recent developments in mind at a time when AI is really starting to affect our workplaces is probably appropriate....

 Introduction

-Assuming they do, what then do we need to do ‘post-crisis’ in the medium- and long-term to
+But whatever regime is in charge, what do we actually need to do in the medium- and long-term to

-improve our economic and social prospects as a nation, and avoid getting ourselves
+improve our economic and social prospects as a nation, and get ourselves

 take priority, and how quickly do we need to address each one ?